 Norelle L Sherry, Courtney R Lane, Jason C Kwong, Mark Schultz, Michelle Sait, Kerrie Stevens, Susan Ballard, Anders Goncalves da Silva, Torsten Seemann, Claire L Gorrie, Timothy P Stinear, Deborah A Williamson, Judith Brett, Annaliese van Diemen, Marion Easton, Benjamin P Howden

-Background Carbapenemase-producing Enterobacterales (CPE) are being increasingly reported in Australia, and integrated clinical and genomic surveillance is critical to effectively manage this threat.
-We sought to systematically characterize CPE in Victoria, Australia from 2012-2016.
-Methods Suspected CPE were referred to the state public health laboratory in Victoria, Australia from 2012-2016, and examined using phenotypic, multiplex PCR, and whole genome sequencing (WGS) methods, and compared with epidemiological metadata.
-Results Carbapenemase genes were detected in 361 isolates from 291 patients (30.8% of suspected CPE isolates), mostly from urine (42.1%) or screening samples (34.8%).
+Carbapenemase-producing Enterobacterales (CPE) are being increasingly reported in Australia, and integrated clinical and genomic surveillance is critical to effectively manage this threat.
+We sought to systematically characterize CPE in Victoria, Australia, from 2012 to 2016.
+Suspected CPE were referred to the state public health laboratory in Victoria, Australia, from 2012 to 2016 and examined using phenotypic, multiplex PCR and whole-genome sequencing (WGS) methods and compared with epidemiological metadata.
+Carbapenemase genes were detected in 361 isolates from 291 patients (30.8% of suspected CPE isolates), mostly from urine (42.1%) or screening samples (34.8%).
 IMP-4 (28.0% of patients)..View full abstract

 Awarded by National Health and Medical Research Council (NHMRC)